openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

     under a versioned name.
 When downgrading from higher (currentVersion) to lower (desiredVersion), the backup copy of the resource will be applied.

+    Note: This section will have to be revisited for detailed design after scoping this item into a release.

     Status: Under Development, planned for TBD